silversub/terraform/provider/container-resources.md

 - Public service endpoint
 - Private service endpoint

-In order to delete a VPC cluster and their associated load balancer.
+If you want to delete a VPC cluster and their associated load balancer.
 The following order is followed by the services.
 1. Invokes the cluster deletion.
 2. Waits for the cluster deletion to complete.
 3. Verifies for the load balancer that is associated with the cluster and waits for the associated load balancer to delete successfully.
-{: note}
+{: important}

 ### Sample Terraform code
 {: #container-cluster-feature-sample}